Spring 2024

 Dr. Molly Johnson & Dr. Cohen published a paper called "Altered coordination strategies during upright stance and gait in teachers of the Alexander Technique."

 Dr. Jason Baer & Dr. Cohen published a paper based on Jason's dissertation research: Does neck flexion improve performance?
-Effects on reaction time depend on whether responses are expected
+Effects on reaction time depend on whether responses are expected.

 Riley Hayes and Emma Griewe won an undergraduate research award for our project on the relation between postural tone and proprioception.

-December 2022
+Fall 2022

 We published a paper on the effects of postural instructions on balance in young adults in Gait & Posture.